MESAHub/mesa-website/07-troubleshooting.markdown

 (inlist files, saved models, etc.) so that someone else can (attempt to) reproduce your problem.

+Avoid attaching screenshots of output or error messages.
+Rather copy the text into your message or, if there's a lot of text, attach it in a plain text file.

 Perhaps someone else can give you some useful information -- or at least some sympathy.